LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

    ``findByColumnAndValue``, since your code will look similar in some ways.

-You'll need to call ``findByValue`` from somewhere in ``main``.
-We'll leave it up to you to find where.
 You might have noticed that when you try to search all columns using the app, a message is printed, so that is a good clue to help you find where to place this new method call.
 Once you find where to call your new method, you can *Run* the program